Home | Third Forum St. Petersburg, Russia: 25-27 June 2008 | Forum Mission and Concept

 Costs

-The Forum is a non-profit venture and most of the organizational work (with the exception of the costs for the Global Forum Coordinator, who is working on the Forum full time, and the Welcome Team, which works during the annual meetings) is carried out on a volunteer basis by RULG-Ukrainian Legal Group, the Host Firm, the Organizational Committee and the other delegates.
+The Forum is a non-profit venture and most of the organizational work is carried out on a volunteer basis by RULG-Ukrainian Legal Group, the Host Firm, the Organizational Committee and the other delegates.
 For the annual meetings, delegates share the costs of all joint activities (conference premises rental, simultaneous translation, preparing and copying written materials, transportation, social events, service providers, etc.) equally, as these costs are built into the Forum's Registration Fee.
 The delegates are individually responsible for their travel and hotel accommodations.

 The Registration Fee for delegates includes all conference premises/translation/materials costs, coffee breaks, lunches, dinners and local transportation upon arrival and to/from dinners), and for Guests includes tours, lunches, dinners and local transportation upon arrival and to/from dinners).
 Because the Registration Fee is cost-based and is rather small compared to the fees charged at many international conferences, no discounts are available, and each delegate, even if there is more than one delegate from the same law firm, will have to pay the full Registration Fee.